PatrickSantoZZ/Editor-Rich-Presence/README.md

 # Editor Rich Presence
 ## A Discord Rich Presence for the Unity editor

+This is a modified Version of the Ben Wilson Version from https://assetstore.unity.com thanks I just fixed a few bugs to make it work on Unity 6.xxx again :)

 ![Unity Asset Store Image](https://assetstorev1-prd-cdn.unity3d.com/key-image/d514aa2a-ca58-4a63-9ae0-b27239e1f8d8.webp)

 Show off what you're working on in unity with Editor Rich Presence on discord.